TUSHA211/Linux/Linux.md

 ### 5.Create an empty file

-**touch:** The touch command is used to create empty files and update   access and modification timestamps on existing files.
-You can use the touch command in a terminal or command prompt.
+**touch:** It is used to create a file without any content.
+The file created using the touch command is empty.
  **Syntax: touch filename**

  **touch tusha.txt**